Cordon sanitaire (politics): Belgium

 Beginning in the late 1980s, the term was introduced into the discourse on parliamentary politics by Belgian commentators.
 At that time, the far-right Flemish nationalist Vlaams Blok party began to make significant electoral gains.
 Because the Vlaams Blok was considered a racist group by many, the other Belgian political parties committed to exclude the party from any coalition government, even if that forced the formation of grand coalition governments between ideological rivals.
 Commentators dubbed this agreement Belgium's cordon sanitaire.
 In 2004, its successor party, Vlaams Belang changed its party platform to allow it to comply with the law.
 While no formal new agreement has been signed against it, it nevertheless remains uncertain whether any mainstream Belgian party will enter into coalition talks with Vlaams Belang in the near future.
 Several members of various Flemish parties have questioned the viability of the cordon sanitaire.

-In French-speaking Belgium a policy exists called the cordon sanitaire médiatique, where far-right politicians are banned from live media appearances such as interviews and debates.
+In French-speaking Belgium, a policy exists called the cordon sanitaire médiatique, where far-right politicians are banned from live media appearances such as interviews and debates.
 The ban has also affected more mainstream right-wing parties such as the N-VA.

 In Flanders, no media ban exists, though there is still a political cordon sanitaire against the far-right Vlaams Belang.

 Canada

 In Canada, resistance to the formation of coalition governments among left-of-centre parties has been attributed to an unwillingness to be seen as collaborating with the Bloc Québécois, which advocates for Quebecois independence.
 However, during the 2008–2009 Canadian parliamentary dispute, an agreement was made where the Bloc Québécois would provide supply and confidence to a potential coalition government formed by the Liberal Party and New Democratic Party.
-That government was never formed as the Conservative Party minority government ultimately retained the confidence of the House.
+That government was never formed, as the Conservative Party minority government ultimately retained the confidence of the House.

 Czech Republic

 The Communist Party of Bohemia and Moravia is effectively excluded from any possible coalition because of a strong anti-Communist presence in most political parties, including the Czech Social Democratic Party.
-This policy on national level remained up until 2018, when the KSČM supported the Andrej Babiš' cabinet.
+This policy on national level remained up until 2018, when the KSČM supported Andrej Babiš' cabinet.
 In recent years the policy has become moot, as the party has lost support and no longer has any presence in the legislature.
-On regional level the KSČM still remains excluded from coalitions (e.g. after 2020 regional elections this policy forced the Czech Pirate Party and the Civic Democratic Party to form coalitions with the ANO 2011 in regions of Ústí nad Labem, Zlín and Moravia-Silesia).
+On a regional level, the KSČM still remains excluded from coalitions (e.g. after the 2020 regional elections, this policy forced the Czech Pirate Party and the Civic Democratic Party to form coalitions with the ANO 2011 in Ústí nad Labem, Zlín and Moravia-Silesia).

 A cordon sanitaire was also placed around Miroslav Sládek's national conservative party Rally for the Republic – Republican Party of Czechoslovakia while it was active in the Czech Parliament between 1992 and 1998.
 When any of its members was set to speak, other deputies would leave the Chamber of Deputies.